-3 e. proposed negotiated gifts with potential naming features 56 4.
-U. T. System Board of Regents: Discussion and appropriate action regarding safety and security issues, including security audits and the deployment of security personnel and devices 57 5a.
-U. T. System Board of Regents: Discussion of individual personnel matters related to the Chancellor search 57 5b.
-U. T. System: Discussion and appropriate action regarding individual personnel matters relating to appointment, employment, evaluation, compensation, assignment, and duties of presidents (academic and health institutions), U. T. System Administration officers (Executive Vice Chancellors and Vice Chancellors), other officers reporting directly to the Board (Chancellor, General Counsel to the Board, and Chief Audit Executive), and U. T. System and institutional employees 57 5c.
-U. T. Austin: Remarks related to employment of William C. Powers, Jr., as President of The University of Texas at Austin 57 IX.
-AGEN IDA ITEMS 60 10.
-U. T. System: Remarks related to the provision of complimentary event tickets to third parties 60 11.
-U. T. System: Report on admissions processes and acceptance of recommendations 61 X. ADJO URNMENT 65
+- Personnel Matters Relating to Appointment, Employment, Evaluation, Assignment, Duties, Discipline, or Dismissal of Officers or Employees - Section 551.074 - a.
+U. T. System Board of Regents: Discussion of individual personnel matters related to the Chancellor search - b.
+U. T. System: Discussion and appropriate action regarding individual personnel matters relating to appointment, employment, evaluation, compensation, assignment, and duties of presidents (academic and health institutions), U. T. System Administration officers (Executive Vice Chancellors and Vice Chancellors), other officers reporting directly to the Board (Chancellor, General Counsel to the Board, and Chief Audit Executive), and U. T. System and institutional employees - c.
+U. T. Austin: Discussion and appropriate action related to recommendation by Executive Vice Chancellor for Academic Affairs concerning employment of William C. Powers, Jr., as President of The University of Texas at Austin